A unified approach to structural limits, and limits of graphs with bounded tree-depth: Selected Problems

-Aldous-Lyons conjecture \cite{Aldous2006} states that every unimodular distribution on rooted countable graphs with bouded degree is the limit of a bounded degree graph sequence.
+The Aldous--Lyons conjecture \cite{Aldous2006} states that every unimodular distribution on rooted countable graphs with bounded degree is the limit of a bounded degree graph sequence.
 One of the reformulations of this conjecture is that every graphing is an ${\rm FO}^{\rm local}$ limit of a sequence of finite graphs.
 The importance of this conjecture appears, for instance, in the fact that it would imply that all groups are sofic, which would prove a number of famous conjectures which are proved for sofic groups but still open for all groups.

+If Aldous--Lyons conjecture holds, then it follows that every graphing is local-equivalent to a graphing with the finite model property.
+Indeed, if $(G_n)_{n\in\bbbn}$ is BS-convergent to a graphing $\mathbf G$, then (by compactness) some subsequence of $(G_n)_{n\in\bbbn}$ is FO-convergent and (by Corollary~\ref{cor:BSE}) has a graphing FO-limit $\mathbf G'$, which is local-equivalent to $\mathbf G$.
+Hence the following problem can be seen as a natural first step towards the resolution of Aldous--Lyon conjecture: \begin{problem} Is every graphing local-equivalent to a graphing with the finite model property? \end{problem}

-The next problem is a possible strengthening of the conjecture.
+If the previous problem would have a positive answer then the next problem would be a possible strengthening of Aldous--Lyons conjecture.

 \begin{problem} Is every graphing $\mathbf G$ with the finite model property an ${\rm FO}$-limit of a sequence of finite graphs? \end{problem}